The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Controls tweaks affect the navigation arrows that display over the gallery.
 Choose Next/Previous Controls: None to hide them.

 - Indicators tweaks affect the dots or lines that show how many images are in the gallery.
 Choose Indicators: None to hide them.
 Clicking an indicator dot or lines takes you to that image in the gallery.
-If the slideshow is set to Autoplay, indicator lines will fill in to show how long till the next slide.
+If the slideshow is set to Autoplay, indicator lines will fill in to show how long until the next slide.

 - Transition tweaks set how the gallery moves from one image to the next.